bbc/nmos-auth-server/README.md

 <!---NAME--->
-# RD-APMM-PYTHON-OAUTH-SECURITY
+# AMWA NMOS BCP-003-02 Authorisation Server Implementation
 <!---/NAME--->

-A Flask-based implementation of an OAuth2 Authorisation Server based on [RFC 6749](https://tools.ietf.org/html/rfc6749) that produces access tokens in the form of [JSON Web Tokens](https://tools.ietf.org/html/rfc7519).
+A Flask-based implementation of an OAuth2 Authorisation Server based on [AMWA NMOS BCP-003-02](https://amwa-tv.github.io/nmos-api-security/best-practice-authorisation.html) using [RFC 6749](https://tools.ietf.org/html/rfc6749).
+The API implemented here is a candidate to become the proposed specification AMWA NMOS IS-10.

+The server produces access tokens in the form of [JSON Web Tokens](https://tools.ietf.org/html/rfc7519).
 Dynamic Client Registration is also supported in line with [RFC 7591](https://tools.ietf.org/html/rfc7591).

 The core of the implementation uses the [Authlib](https://authlib.org/) Library, and is based on the [Authlib Oauth2 Server Example](https://github.com/authlib/example-oauth2-server).

-**Please Check the [README.md](https://github.com/bbc/rd-apmm-python-oauth/tree/master/nmosoauth) in the `nmosoauth` directory for more in-depth instructions on starting the NMOS OAuth2 Server and registering a client.**
+**Please Check the [README.md](https://github.com/bbc/nmos-auth-server/tree/master/nmosoauth) in the `nmosoauth` directory for more in-depth instructions on starting the AMWA NMOS OAuth2 Server and registering a client.**

 ## Installation